 Powerful corded blower converts to a vacuum.
 The Toro 51619 Ultra Blower Vac is powerful and well liked.
 The specs show that it's capable of moving up to 410 CFM of air at speeds of up to 250 MPH.
 User reviews are largely positive, with owners praising the leaf blower's strong performance both when blowing leaves and when sucking them up and mulching them -- cutting debris volume down by about 88 percent.
 A variable-speed trigger allows users to select the right power level for each job.
 ConsumerReports.org gives it top grades in all aspects of leaf blower performance, and users and other experts largely agree.

 Good handling with a few caveats.
 The Toro Ultra Blower Vac is designed to make changing from blowing to vacuuming mode a breeze.
 It's a little heavier than some corded leaf blowers, which causes ConsumerReports.org to knock that down a small peg to just Very Good when it comes to handling, and TheSweethome.com grouses about it even more, while still calling the blower "satisfying overall."
 A nice touch is that when the blowing and vacuuming are done, everything can be stowed inside the vacuum bag, which can then be hung on a wall.
 At a noise rating of 68 dB, the Toro is relatively quiet when heard at a distance, but still loud enough near the user that wearing hearing protection while using it is a must.

 Solid internal components.
 To finely mulch leaves and twigs, the Toro Ultra Blower Vac uses a metal impeller with serrated shredding blades, a durable design that's preferred by experts.
 The mulch bag and zipper aren't as long lasting, according to user reviews.
-This is a new model so long-term durability is yet to be established, but the previous version had a good track record, with users saying it was still going strong after several seasons of use.
 The warranty is for two years.